 Will Lamoille FiberNet cause my taxes to increase?

-Lamoille FiberNet aspires to providing a minimum of 100Mbps download and upload speeds to unserved [JC1] and underserved addresses in our district.
-(The State’s definition of underserved is service that delivers less than 25Mbps download speed.)
-We will build our network with fiber-optic cables that have the capacity to deliver speeds in excess of 2Gbps.
+The Lamoille FiberNet partnership with Fidium Fiber provides several levels of speeds, up to 2 gigabit — with speeds that are symmetrical (the same for both download and upload speeds) to unserved and underserved addresses in our district.
+The network is built with fiber-optic cables that have the capacity to deliver speeds in excess of 2Gbps.

-How can I sign up for internet broadband from Lamoille FiberNet?
+How can I sign up for Internet broadband?

 Where can I learn more about Vermont’s Communications Union Districts?